MohidFarhan/MohidFarhan.github.io/_posts/2025-11-28-Reinterpreting-Electromagnetism-by-Particle-Physics-PartTwo.md

 ## What is a Lagrangian?

-The real question should be: "What isn’t the Lagrangian?"/
+The real question should be: "What isn’t the Lagrangian?".

 In particle physics, the Lagrangian is everything.
 It’s a single equation that tells us everything we need to know about a system, its evolution, its interactions, and how symmetries shape the forces of nature.